ncatlab/nlab-content/pages/3/6/4/1/1463/content.md

 In classical mathematics, the ultrafilter theorem is a theorem about ultrafilters, proved as a standard application of [[Zorn's lemma]].
-In the [[foundations]] of mathematics, however, it is interesting to consider which results are implied by it or equivalent to it (very few imply it without being equivalent).
+In the [[foundations]] of mathematics, however, it is interesting to consider which results are implied by it or equivalent to it (very few imply it without being equivalent--except for those which imply something stronger, like the axiom of choice).

 ## Statement and proof